dosza/LAMWManager-win/README.md

 1. Check title of prompt command starts with: **Selected**
 2. If the prompt title starts with **Selected**, press Enter to continue the process

+#### Error on set *onClick Method* in fist LAMW Project in Lazarus Trunk ####

+In Lazarus versions > 2.0.12 it fails when trying to insert onClick method in first LAMW project..
+1) Close LAMW4Linux
+2) Reopen the LAMW project
+3) Delete the Button (or component) from the form
+4) Reinsert element
+5) Click on the element to insert the *onClick* method

 Releases Notes
 ---
 For information on new features and bug fixes read the [*Release Notes*](https://github.com/dosza/LAMWManager-win/blob/v0.3.1/lamw_manager/docs/releases_notes.md#v031-fixes---August-2021)